 3) A folk dance from the state of Rajasthan, from which the Jaipur style of Kathak took its inspiration.
 (If time permits)

-Penelope’s Odyssey Workshop - The Suitors and the Maids (July 13 to July 17)
+Penelope’s Odyssey Workshop - The Suitors and the Maids (Week TBD)

 Taught by Artistic Director, Sonia Plumb, this workshop will focus on creating new material for her newest production Penelope’s Odyssey slated to premiere in the Fall of 2020.
 For dancers wishing to perform in the production, this is an excellent opportunity to get seen and be involved in the process.

-Music for Dance with Kevin Bishop and Sonia Plumb (July 20 -24)
+Music for Dance with Kevin Bishop and Sonia Plumb (Week TBD)

 Understanding how to hear and talk to musicians is essential for teaching classes and working with composers.
 Join world - renowned composer and musician Kevin Bishop of Cuatro Puntos and choreographer Sonia Plumb for a thrilling exploration into the marriage between music and dance.